-The position mooring system rigidity characteristic shall be determined according to the procedure approved by the Register, and computer program shall have a certificate issued by the Register.
+The position mooring system rigidity characteristic shall be determined according to the procedure approved by the Register, and computer program shall be approved by the Register.

 4.6 DYNAMIC POSITIONING SYSTEM

 4.6.1 The dynamic positioning system shall meet the requirements of 4.9, Part III "Equipment, Arrangements and Outfit of MODU/FOP" of the MODU/FOP Rules.